Just a quick checklist list here:

 It will be OK!
 And remember that each chemo cycle is one down and you are closer to the end of treatment.

-If you need to have immunity boosting injections – holding a bag of frozen veg on the area to numb it before you do the injection, is said to help (thanks to one of my Twitter followers for this gem of advice)
+If you need to have immunity boosting injections – holding a bag of frozen veg on the area to numb it before you do the injection, is said to help (thanks to one of our Twitter followers for this gem of advice).